smolak/stash-it-test-helpers/README.md

 # stash-it-test-helpers

-During the development of [stash-it](https://smolak.github.io/stash-it/) I came across soem repetition and therefore extracted some helper functions / values that I used.
+During the development of [stash-it](https://smolak.github.io/stash-it/) I came across some repetition and therefore extracted few helper functions / values that I used.

-In order to help anyone developing some custom adapters or plugins, this separate module was created.
+In order to help anyone developing custom adapters or plugins, this separate module was created.

 ## Installation